Tubbz-alt/complab/project/readme.md

 Overview
 --------

-This project implements exploration of music evolution and differences in music genre using Principal Component Analysis as well as exploration of origin and popularity of songs using log-linear OLS model.
+This project implements exploration of music evolution and differences in music genre using Principal Component Analysis (PCA) as well as exploration of origin and popularity of songs using log-linear OLS model.
 The project also comprises a music recommender system based on Mahalanobis distance of the technical features of a selected song.

 The objectives of the project are:
-  * Explore differences in various music genres and in music produced over time using Principal Component Analysis (PCA)
+  * Explore differences in various music genres and in music produced over time using PCA.
   * Explore change in the concentration or sparsity of music production across the world and over time.
   * Investigate key built-in features that contribute to the popularity of a song.
   * Develop a music recommender system that suggests five closest candidate songs, ranked based on their Mahalanobis distance of the technical features of a selected song.